- COVIDCert NI – Privacy Information

 - HH Global – will process your data to print your secure certificate.

-- Ernst & Young (EY) – will provide a temporary team to support DOH staff in conducting manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
+- Ernst & Young (EY) – will provide a team to conduct manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
 EY will also capture your data in the COVIDCert call centre for citizens to apply for exemption and recovery based COVIDCerts.
-The data you provide in applying for your Covid Certificate may be used by EY to ensure the quality of your data in the Vaccine Management System to ensure your vaccine data on the VMS is accurate and up to date.
+The data you provide in applying for your Covid Certificate may be used by EY to ensure the quality of your data in the Vaccine Management System, to ensure your vaccine data on the VMS is accurate and up to date.
+In carrying out data quality checks EY will process your data utilising the Azure Synapse Analytics platform.
+The Azure Synapse Analytics platform is a data storage platform hosted on the public health information platform and controlled by the Public Health Agency (PHA).
 Data stored within CCS may also be analysed by EY to identify covid certification fraud.

 - Business Services Organisation (BSO) – is a statutory organisation that works on behalf of PHA to provide the CCS access to citizen’s COVID-19 PCR test data stored in the Central Test Registry to process a Recovery Certificate.